horenbergerb/horenbergerb.github.io/_posts/2020-07-14-inscribedrectangle.md

 ![Torus Loops](/images/wikipediatorus.png)

 The visually (or topologically) inclined might be able to see why $\lambda\times\lambda$ is a torus.
 It's the product of two loops, i.e. "a circle of circles."
-Otherwise, I hope you can believe that $$\lambda\times\lambda$ is some kind of lumpy, weird torus because it has two distinct kinds of loops you can trace out.
+Otherwise, I hope you can believe that $\lambda\times\lambda$ is some kind of lumpy, weird torus because it has two distinct kinds of loops you can trace out.

 At the risk of oversimplifying, it follows pretty quickly that $L$ and $L_{\phi}$ are tori as well.
 Remember that these are given by $L=l(\lambda\times\lambda)$ and $L_{\phi}=R_{\phi}(l(\lambda\times\lambda))$.
 The reason is because our functions $l$ and $R_{\phi}$ don't destroy any of the shape properties of our data.
 We call functions like this "homeomorphisms."
 We can say in our case that all of these sets are homeomorphic to each other and to a torus.